 If you encounter websites impersonating Ohmyfin or misusing our brand, please report them to us at ohmyfin.org/contacts.
 We take reports of brand impersonation seriously and will pursue appropriate legal action.

-Ohmyfin.org was established to provide free, independent SWIFT payment tracking to ordinary individuals and businesses worldwide.
+Ohmyfin.org was established to provide free, independent SWIFT payment tracking to individuals across the globe — we never charge individuals, anywhere in the world.
+Only financial institutions pay, and only for high-volume API coverage.
 We believe that access to payment verification is a fundamental right that should not be restricted behind a paywall.

-Our platform enables users to verify the existence and status of cross-border payments using UETR (Unique End-to-End Transaction Reference) codes on the SWIFT GPI network.
+Our platform enables users to verify the existence and status of cross-border payments using UETR (Unique End-to-End Transaction Reference) codes via the SWIFT correspondent banking network.
 As part of our commitment to fraud prevention, we provide tracking statistics that allow users to identify suspicious activity — for example, if a single UETR has been searched by an unusually large number of users, this may indicate that scammers are distributing it to multiple potential victims.